Stonerose Interpretive Center & Fossil Site

 Located in an unassuming road-cut along Knob Hill Road, the Boot Hill Fossil Site* provides paleontologists and amateur fossil hunters alike the unprecedented opportunity of discovering world class examples of Eocene plant life such as leaves belonging to the rose family, birch family, maple family, and redwood family.

 As with fishing and gambling, it’s possible you could go home empty handed, but it’s more likely you’ll find a number of beautiful, delicate fossil specimens that you’ll be proud to display in your home.

 You may rent tools from the Interpretive Center, or bring your own.

 The on-site facilities consist of portable toilets and a shaded picnic table.
 You’ll be spending lots of time in the sun, so remember to bring a sun hat, suntan lotion, and water.
 If you have a pair of garden knee pads, you may want to bring them along.

-The Stonerose Interpretive Center is located on North Kean Street in Republic, Washington, just across the street from the city park.
+The Stonerose Interpretive Center is located on N. Clark Ave. on Republic, Washington’s main thoroughfare.
 The Boot Hill Fossil Site is a .2 miles walk or drive from the Interpretive Center.

 Stonerose Interpretive Center